 - Radar channels

-- Primary radar channel plus secondary RBS and ES GRLO channels reported for the DRL module family
+- Primary radar channel plus RBS and ES GRLO secondary-radar channels reported for the DRL module family

 - Secondary radar modes

-- RBS A/C and ES GRLO IV/VI modes reported for the system family
+- RBS A/C and ES GRLO IV/VI modes reported in the RSP-27SE family description

 - Associated landing-radar modules